quiltdata/quilt/docs/advanced-features/tabulator.md

 3. **Cost Management**: Querying very large datasets can be expensive (approximately dollars per terabyte).
 Be sure to set up appropriate cost controls and monitoring.
-4. **Access Restrictions**: Due to the way permissions are configured, Tabulator cannot be accessed from the AWS Console or views.
-You must access Tabulator via the Quilt Catalog in order to query the tables.
-5. **Concurrency**: Tabulator will attempt to process each file concurrently, but may be limited by the concurrency of Athena or the federation lambda in the [region](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/discover)
+4. **Concurrency**: Tabulator will attempt to process each file concurrently, but may be limited by the concurrency of Athena or the federation lambda in the [region](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/discover)